samply/directory_sync_service/README.md

 DS_DIRECTORY_USER_NAME and DS_DIRECTORY_USER_PASS are mandatory.
 If you do not specify these, Directory sync will not run.
 Contact [Directory admin](directory@helpdesk.bbmri-eric.eu) to get login credentials.

+DS_DIRECTORY_DEFAULT_COLLECTION_ID is not mandatory, but you will need to specify it if your ETL does not assign Directory collection IDs to specimens.

 If DS_TIMER_CRON is not specified, Directory sync will be executed once, and then the process will terminate.